arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 In general, review your work asking yourself "If the reader didn't have visual access, would this still communicate everything I intend it to?"
 It may not always be possible to make your work maximally accessible, but there's often a lot you can do to improve it.

 **Note**: We've discussed visual accessibility exclusively here because that is a common stumbling block for data visualizations, but access is much more than vision.
-For broader guidance on creating accessible content, see the [Web Content Accessibiility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/) and [The Inclusive Learning Design Handbook](https://handbook.floeproject.org/about/).
+For broader guidance on creating accessible content, see the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/) and [The Inclusive Learning Design Handbook](https://handbook.floeproject.org/about/).
  </div>
  ****